zhuxiao/asvclr/README.md

 The above library and tools should be installed before compiling ASVCLR.
 Canu and BLAT should be globally accessible in the computer system, these executable files `canu` and `blat` should be placed or linked to the `$PATH` directory.

-Note that: Canu v1.7.1 is about 5 to 10 folds faster than Canu v1.8 (https://github.com/marbl/canu/releases), however, it may could not construct the assembly results (contigs) in some genomic regions due to the overlap failure, therefore if you care more about the accuracy of the results than the running time, please use Canu v1.8 instead.
+Note that: Canu v1.7.1 is about 5 to 10 folds faster than Canu v1.8 (https://github.com/marbl/canu/releases), however, it may could not construct the assembly results (contigs) in some genomic regions due to the overlap failure during the assembly processing, therefore if you care more about the accuracy of the results than the running time, please use Canu v1.8 instead.

 Moreover, according to our human chromosome 1 simulated results, the Recall was increased from xxx to xxx, the Precision was increased from xxx to xxx, and the F1 score was increased from xxx to xxx when using Canu v1.8 instead of v.1.7.1, which was a slight increase.
 Therefore, Canu v1.7.1 is recommended in ASVCLR.